 If you do not already have an artistic CV you can find advice online about how to write one.
-There are even websites that have templates you can use to create a CV document - search how to write an artistic CV in your web browser/search engine.
+There are even websites that have templates you can use to create a CV document - search how to write an artistic CV online.